dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 5. The request runs on the server with the user’s authentication context, and can do anything that an authenticated user is allowed to do.

-Although this example requires the user to click the form button, the malicious page could just as easily run a script (without any user interaction) that sends an AJAX request.
+Although this example requires the user to click the form button, the malicious page could just as easily run a script that automatically submits the form or sends a form submission as an AJAX request.
+The form could also be hidden using CSS so the user never realizes it's present.
 Moreover, using SSL does not prevent a CSRF attack, because the malicious site can send an `https://` request.
 Some attacks can target site endpoints that respond to `GET` requests, in which case even an image tag can be used to perform the action (this form of attack is common on forum sites that permit images but block JavaScript).
 If your application uses `GET` requests to significantly change the state of the application, you should switch to `POST` if possible (in addition to protecting against CSRF attacks).

 Typically, CSRF attacks are possible against web sites that use cookies for authentication, because browsers send all relevant cookies to the destination web site.
 However, CSRF attacks are not limited to exploiting cookies.
 For example, Basic and Digest authentication are also vulnerable.
 After a user logs in with Basic or Digest authentication, the browser automatically sends the credentials until the session ends.